What is the key to a great snorkeling experience?

 With fins, you’ll want to choose a pair that are a correct size. so that you don’t spend your snorkeling adventure in pain or readjusting them.

 Snorkeling fins are generally sized like shoes, making them fairly straightforward to choose.
 If you aren’t sure what size to get or are only offered a S/M/L selection.
-Opt for a pair with an adjustable heel so you can alter to fit your foot.
+Opt for a pair with an adjustable or open heel so you can alter to fit your foot.

 So now you know how to choose the best snorkel gear that suits your needs, let’s start exploring your options of snorkeling gear for sale.